Washington Pacific Coast Coordinator

 Kevin has spent his entire life on the coast and in the ocean and is an avid surfer, swimmer, fisherman, sailor and runner.
 Kevin Ranker concurrently serves as a Washington State Senator and as a Senior Partner at Coast Policy Group, a Seattle based environmental consulting firm.

-Growing up on the Central Oregon Coast within the Siuslaw Watershed, I got a sense of the importance of protecting healthy ecosystems & special places at an early age.
-Now as the Oregon Policy Manager with the Surfrider Foundation, I have the honor and privilege of working with the Oregon Chapters and activists to protect ocean and coastal ecosystems along the entire Oregon Coast.
+Growing up on the Central Oregon Coast, I got a sense of the importance of protecting healthy ecosystems & special places at an early age.
+Now as the Washington Policy Manager with the Surfrider Foundation, I have the honor and privilege of working with the Washington Chapters and activists to protect ocean and coastal ecosystems throughout our great state.

 Mid-Atlantic Policy Manager